BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### Quick Start Installation Guide

 Swarmie-ROS is designed and tested exclusively on Ubuntu 14.04 LTS (Trusty Tahr) and ROS Indigo Igloo.
-This framework may compile and run correctly under other versions of Ubuntu and ROS, but **NOTE** that these other systems are untested and are therefore not supported.
+This framework may compile and run correctly under other versions of Ubuntu and ROS, but **NOTE** that these other systems are untested and are therefore not supported at this time.

 ##### 1. Install ROS Indigo